tvangalapat/cloudmesh-manual/docs-source/source/objectstore.md

 Follow the below steps:

-- Modify `cloudmesh4.yaml` config file in 'cloudmesh-objstorage' section.
+- Modify `cloudmesh4.yaml` config file in 'cloudmesh-storage' section.
 User need to add required object storage parameters to communicate with cloud(AWS S3)

-- In the credentials section under awss3, add the parameter values of access_key_id and secret_access_key, these credentials will be gained from appropriate cloud vendor(For ex: AWS), in the case of AWS, these will be available which will be available in the AWS console under
+- In the credentials section under `awsobjectstore`, add the parameter values of access_key_id and secret_access_key, these credentials will be gained from appropriate cloud vendor(For ex: AWS), in the case of AWS, these will be available which will be available in the AWS console under
 `AWS IAM service` -> `Users` -> `Security Credentials`.